nekrotzar/mosaic-cv/README.md

 ```

 * `target`: the target image directory.
 * `images`: the image directory to be used.
-A recursive search is used to find all the suported files.
+A recursive search is used to find all the supported files.
 To add other image formats, edit the code to add the format prefix to the global variable [IMAGE_FILE_FORMATS](https://github.com/nekrotzar/mosaic-cv/blob/master/mosaic.py#L9).
 * `block_size`: the size of a mosaic square block (in pixels).